-John Wayne Pioneer Trail (Snoqualmie Tunnel) is a 4.8 mile moderately trafficked point-to-point trail located near Snoqualmie Pass, WA and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and road biking and is accessible from May until October.
-Dogs are also able to use this trail.
+John Wayne Pioneer Trail (Snoqualmie Tunnel) is a 8.4 mile moderately trafficked out and back trail located near Snoqualmie Pass, WA that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is accessible from May until October.
+Dogs are also able to use this trail but must be kept on leash.

 From Seattle, E on I-90 to exit 54.
 Right off freeway, immediate left for 0.5 miles.
 Right following signs to Iron Horse State Park.
 Another immediate right, 0.1 miles to trailhead